gfalbarracinr/Device-manager/README.md

 The styling is very minimalitic but efficient I used Style-components to manipulate the syles, for the icons I used react-icons library.

 Every styled-component element is defined in a separated file, for positioning I chose flex to align and manipulate elements.

-I also made the app responsive, so you can use from any device
+## Other fixes

+I change some tests that were falling and fix a warning about form input by always defining a value in the input, otherwise it will trigger a problem because the component start jumping tfrom control to uncontroll component